rcbops-cookbooks/collectd/README.md

 In the issue description, please include a longer description of the issue, along with any relevant log/command/error output.
 If logfiles are extremely long, please place the relevant portion into the issue description, and link to a gist containing the entire logfile

-# DESCRIPTION #

-Configure and install the [collectd](http://collectd.org/) monitoring daemon.

-# REQUIREMENTS #
+# Requirements #

+Chef 11.0 or higher required (for Chef environment use).

+## Platforms ##

-This cookbook has only been tested on Ubuntu 10.04.
+This cookbook is actively tested on the following platforms/versions:

-To use the `collectd::collectd_web` recipe you need the [apache2](https://github.com/opscode/cookbooks/tree/master/apache2) cookbook.

-The [collectd_plugins](#) cookbook is not required, but provides many common plugin definitions for easy reuse.
+* Ubuntu-12.04
+* CentOS-6.3

+While not actively tested, this cookbook should also work the following platforms:

+* Debian/Mint derivitives
+* Amazon/Oracle/Scientific/RHEL

+## Cookbooks ##

+The following cookbooks are dependencies:

+* apache2
+* collectd-plugins
+* yum

 # ATTRIBUTES #